pfeilbr/aws-systems-manager-automation-playground/README.md

 * Each step is built around a single action
 * Output from one step can be used as input in a later step
 * json or yaml documents
-* can run python or powershell scripts via [`aws:executeScript`](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-executeScript.html)
+* can run python or powershell scripts via [`aws:executeScript`](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-executeScript.html) (max execution time is 10 min)
 * invoke [`aws:invokeLambdaFunction`](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-lamb.html)
 * can specify execution role via `AutomationAssumeRole` parameter.  if not specified, uses the security context of calling principal
 * can [trigger based on EventBridge rule](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-cwe-target.html)